 StemBook is an open access collection of content covering a range of topics related to stem cell biology written by top researchers in the field.
-StemBook is aimed at stem cell and non-specialist researchers and, together with StemJournal, is one of the components in the portal StemHub that will be forthcoming from IOS Press.
+StemBook is aimed at stem cell and non-specialist researchers and, together with StemJournal, is one of the components in the IOS Press StemHub.

 CHAPTERS